CatalogueOfLife/coldp/README.md

 *added in v1.1*

+#### combinationExAuthorshipID
+A list of identifiers for ex-authors of the exact combination (not the original combination).
+Multiple author identifiers should be concatenated with a pipe `|` symbol.
+The order and number of identifiers must always match up the names given in `combinationExAuthorship`.

+*added in v1.1*

 #### combinationAuthorshipYear
-The year given in the authorship for the very combination (not the original combination).
+The year given in the authorship for the very combination (not the original combination), given without brackets.

 *added in v1.1*
-, given without brackets

 #### basionymAuthorship
 The authorteam of the original name normally found in brackets, but given here without brackets.
 Multiple authors should be concatenated with a pipe `|` symbol.

+*added in v1.1*

+#### basionymAuthorshipID
+A list of identifiers for authors of the original combination (basionym) normally found in brackets.
+Multiple author identifiers should be concatenated with a pipe `|` symbol.
+The order and number of identifiers must always match up the names given in `basionymAuthorship`.

 *added in v1.1*